saltstack/salt-windows-msi/README.md

 The msi differs from the NSIS exe installer in:
 - It allows installation to any directory.
 (TODO!)
 - It supports unattended installation.
-- By default, it leaves configuaration, remove configuration with `KEEP_CONFIG=0`.
+- By default, it leaves configuration, remove configuration with `KEEP_CONFIG=0`.

 Additional benefits:
 - A problem during the install causes the installation to be rolled back, as in a database transaction.
 - Built-in logging (/l option to msiexec).
-- The 32/64bit msi installer only run on the respecitve 32/64bit Windows.
+- The 32/64bit msi installer only run on the respective 32/64bit Windows.
 - Both 32/64bit msi installers can be build on the same client.

+##Features##
+- The msi detects and uninstalls an existing NSIS installation.

 ###On unattended install ("silent install")###